The 6 most common mistakes of nutrition in endometriosis

-We show you the 6 most common mistakes in endometriosis nutrition!
+This article unveils the 6 most prevalent nutrition mistakes in endometriosis nutrition.

 1. Fast Food und industriell hergestellte Lebensmittel essen

-It is common knowledge that snacks, industrially produced foods, fast food and convenience foods are unhealthy.
-But what in them is so harmful to health?
-It’s the trans fatty acids that increased the risk of endometriosis by 48% in one study!
-In addition, these fatty acids promote inflammation by up to 40%, negatively affect the immune system, disrupt communication between brain cells and thus promote depression and Alzheimer’s disease, as well as boost the growth of endometriosis lesions.[6]
+It is commonly understood that snacks, industrially produced foods, fast food, and convenience items are detrimental to health.
+But what exactly makes them so harmful?
+The culprit is trans fatty acids, which, according to one study, increased the risk of endometriosis by 48%.
+Furthermore, these fatty acids can escalate inflammation by up to 40%, negatively impact the immune system, disrupt communication in the brain, potentially leading to conditions like depression and Alzheimer’s disease, and even stimulate the growth of endometriosis lesions [6].

-Trans fatty acids are formed during the industrial production of hydrogenated fats (“hydrogenated fats” or “partially hydrogenated fats” and “vegetable oil, (partially) hydrogenated”), during the industrial processing (deodorization) of vegetable oils to make them taste and smell neutral, and during deep-frying.
-So also in your kitchen.
-Trans fatty acids can theoretically be in all industrially produced foods such as ready meals, snacks (cookies, industrial baked goods,…) and fried foods (chips, potato chips,…).
+Trans fatty acids are generated during the industrial production of hydrogenated fats (often listed as “hydrogenated fats” or “partially hydrogenated fats” on labels) and during the industrial processing (deodorization) of vegetable oils to eliminate their taste and odor.
+They are also formed during deep-frying to end up in your kitchen.
+Trans fatty acids can be present in all industrially processed foods, including ready-made meals, snacks (like cookies and commercially baked goods), and fried foods (such as chips and potato chips).

 Currywurst Pommes